green-party-dublin-central/nh-web/site/content/post/planning-observation.md

 ## Can I submit my observation online?

 Yes both Dublin City Council or An Bord Pleanála accept observations online and will take payment online.

-Note that An Bord Pleanála will accept a PDF or Microsoft Word Document.
-Dublin City Council will only accept a plain text submission of less than 6,000 words.

-This means that Dublin City Council submissions cannot contain any formatting (tables, bulleted lists, headings, etc.) or pictures (site pictures, maps, etc.)
+You can upload the file with your observations for review by the relevant authority.

 ## Does the number of observations matter?